Leah McCourt: Professional mixed martial arts career

 McCourt made her professional MMA debut on 24 June 2017 at CWFC 85 - Cage Warriors Fighting Championship 85, losing by Rizlen Zouak via TKO (Punches) in Round 2.

 On 16 June 2018, McCourt took part at CW 94 - Cage Warriors 94 and won the fight versus Manon Fiorot by split decision.

 After this win, McCourt signed a six-fight deal with Bellator MMA.

 McCourt made her Bellator debut against Hatice Özyurt at Bellator 217 on 23 February 2019.
 At weigh-ins, Ozyurt came in at 148lbs and was fined 20 per cent of her fight purse.
 She won the bout via doctor stoppage after the doctor stopped the fight at the end of the first round due to a cut under Hatice's eye.

 McCourt won her sophomore performance on 27 September 2019 at Bellator 227 versus Kerry Hughes by Submission (Rear-Naked Choke).

 McCourt faced Judith Ruis at Bellator 240 on 22 February 2020.
 However, on February 4, it was announced that James Gallagher pulled out of the event due to a back injury, thus a McCourt's bout was bumped to the main event.
 In the process, she became the first woman to headline a MMA event in Europe.
 McCourt won the bout via unanimous decision.

 After her win against Ruis, McCourt had surgery in two places on her right shoulder, which prevented her from fighting again in 2020.

 McCourt faced Janay Harding on 21 May 2021 at Bellator 259.
 At the weigh-ins, McCourt weighed in at 149.4 pounds, three and a half pounds over the featherweight non-title fight limit.
 The bout proceeded at catchweight and McCourt was fined a percentage of her purse, which went to her opponent Harding.
 After McCourt caught Harding with an upkick, McCourt locked in the triangle choke and won the bout in the second round.

 McCourt faced Jessica Borga on 1 October 2021 at Bellator 267.
 She won the one-sided bout via unanimous decision.

 McCourt faced Sinead Kavanagh on 25 February 2022 at Bellator 275.
 McCourt lost the bout via unanimous decision.

 McCourt faced Dayana Silva on 23 September 2022 at Bellator 285.
 She won the fight by unanimous decision.

-McCourt is scheduled to face Cat Zingano on March 31, 2023 at Bellator 293.
+McCourt faced Cat Zingano on March 31, 2023 at Bellator 293.
+She lost the fight via unanimous decision.

+McCourt faced Sara McMann on October 7, 2023 at Bellator 300.
+She won the fight by ground and pound TKO in the first round.

+McCourt was scheduled to rematch Sinead Kavanagh on March 22, 2024 at Bellator Champions Series 1.
+On February 20, McCourt announced that she was out of the bout after suffering broken ribs and a torn oblique.

+McCourt faced Sara Collins in a Bellator Women's Featherweight title eliminator on September 14, 2024 at Bellator Champions Series 5, losing the fight via a rear-naked choke submission in the first round.